Freedom of Mobile Multimedia Access: History

-NTT DoCoMo developed the W-CDMA air interface, which is a form of DS-CDMA (Direct Sequence CDMA), in the late 1990s.
-It was later accepted by the ITU as one of several air interfaces for the IMT-2000telecom initiative and by the ETSI as one of three air interfaces for the UMTS cellular network standard.
+The W-CDMA air interface was accepted by the ITU as one of several air interfaces for the IMT-2000telecom initiative and by the ETSI as one of three air interfaces for the UMTS cellular network standard.

 NTT DoCoMo originally planned to launch the world's first 3G services, initially branded Frontier of Mobile Multimedia Access (FOMA), in May 2001.
 However, by May 2001, NTT DoCoMo had postponed the full-scale launch until October 2001, claiming they had not completed testing of their entire infrastructure, and would only launch an introductory trial to 4,000 subscribers.
 In doing so, they also renamed the service to Freedom of Mobile multimedia Access.
 In June 2001 trial subscribers complained the mobile phones had insufficient battery life and crashed frequently, that there was inadequate network coverage, and that there were security issues within the handset itself.
 As a result, DoCoMo recalled 1,500 handsets by the end of June 2001.
 FOMA successfully launched in October 2001, providing mobile telecommunications coverage to Tokyo and Yokohama.

 Initially - as the first full-scale 3G service in the world - The first FOMA handsets were of an experimental nature, targeting early adopters, were larger than previous handsets, had poor battery life, while the initial network only covered the center of Japan's largest towns and cities.
 For the first 1–2 years, FOMA was essentially an experimental service for early adopters - mainly centered around communication industry professionals.

 As NTT DoCoMo did not wait for the completion and finalization of the 3G Release 99 network specification, their 3G W-CDMA network was initially incompatible with the internationally deployed UMTS standard.
 However, in 2004 NTT DoCoMo performed wide-scale upgrades on its network, bringing it into compliance with the specification and enabling 100% compatibility with UMTS handsets, including incoming and outgoing roaming.

 Around March 2004, the FOMA network achieved mass adoption, and handset sales soared.
 As of September 29, 2007, FOMA had over 40 million subscribers.